2016 Tour information:

-The National Pork Producers Council (NPPC) has developed two tours in conjunction with the 2014 World Pork Expo for visitors who want a further glimpse into U.S agriculture.
-A two-day tour, June 2-3, will feature a broad agricultural overview, from crop and pork production, to farm equipment and shipping.
+The National Pork Producers Council (NPPC) has developed two tours in conjunction with the 2016 World Pork Expo for visitors who want a further glimpse into U.S. agriculture.
+A two-day tour, June 6-7, will feature a broad agricultural overview, from crop and pork production, to farm equipment and shipping.
 A one-day tour will highlight agribusiness in central Iowa.
-Both options include meals on tour days and free admission to World Pork Expo, the world’s largest pork-specific trade show.

 National Pork Producers Council